Diocese of Winchester: Bishops

 Alternative episcopal oversight for parishes in the diocese which do not accept the sacramental ministry of women priests is provided by the provincial episcopal visitor, Norman Banks, suffragan Bishop of Richborough, who is licensed as an honorary assistant bishop for ministry in the diocese.

 Traditionally, the Channel Islands were part of the diocese.
-After a conflict with the 97th bishop, oversight of the Channel Islands had been delegated from 2014 to 2019 to Trevor Willmott, an honorary assistant bishop of the diocese and, until his 2019 retirement, Bishop of Dover.
-In January 2021, the Channel Islands were transferred permanently to the Diocese of Salisbury.
+After a conflict with the 97th bishop, oversight of the Channel Islands was delegated from 2014 to 2019 to Trevor Willmott, an honorary assistant bishop of the diocese and, until his 2019 retirement, Bishop of Dover.
+In 2022, the Channel Islands were transferred permanently to the Diocese of Salisbury in accordance with the Channel Islands Measure 2020.

 2021 rebellion

-On 20 May 2021, it was reported that Bishop of Winchester Tim Dakin had "stepped back" as bishop for six weeks in light of the threat of a diocesan synod motion of no confidence in his leadership.
-Williams also "stepped back" and Sellin served as acting diocesan bishop.
-Dakin did not return to active ministry, and in February 2022 resigned his See and retired.
+On 20 May 2021, it was reported that the Bishop of Winchester, Tim Dakin, had "stepped back" as bishop for six weeks in light of the threat of a diocesan synod motion of no confidence in his leadership.
+Williams also "stepped back" and Debbie Sellin (then-Bishop of Southampton) served as acting diocesan bishop.
+Dakin did not return to active ministry, and in February 2022 resigned his see and retired.